 We work with specialist surgeons to tailor our benefits to suit you.
-Our secure contracts are underwritten by Lloyd's of London Syndicates.
+Our secure contracts are underwritten by Lloyd's of London Syndicates and Medical Malpractice insurance companies.
 Get a quick quote for medical indemnity insurance online.

 Secure contract of insurance underwritten by Lloyd's of London.

 You can now apply and buy online 24 hours a day, 365 days a year.

 Earn CPD points via our online portal - coming soon!

 Highest individual contractual aggregate limit in the market.

 Certificate and Policy instantly available on purchase and held in our online membership area.

 Clinics established solely for fiscal reasons are automatically covered.

 Advice and assistance from medically and legally qualified staff.